pharmaR/rvalhub-quarto/README.md

 </details>

-After installing, your project should contain a `_extensions/rvalhub` directory.
+After installing, your project should contain a `_extensions/pharmaR/rvalhub` directory.

+> ***Note: GitHub Organization Case Sensitivity***
+> Although `quarto` will gladly install the extension using a case-insensitive
+> GitHub org, assets used throughout the extension will use case-sensitive file paths.
+> Be sure to use the appropriate casing.

 ### Using